Can badass female characters ever be redeemed?

 2. Effect on the audience

 Were we living in a different time, not already saturated in the rebellion of fempowerment and buried one layer deeper in badass feminist heroines every year, I might be inclined to entertain the pure artistic value of at least some of these characters.
-Steve Hays, for instance, points out genuine artistic merits in Buffy, to which I would add the slayer origin story developed during season 5—where the first slayer is shown the victim of sorcerers who used her as a weapon by imbuing her with demonic power.
+Steve Hays, for instance, in the previously-referenced piece, points out genuine artistic merits in Buffy the Vampire Slayer, to which I would add the slayer origin story developed during season 5—where the first slayer is shown the victim of sorcerers who used her as a weapon by imbuing her with demonic power.
 Even though this itself is a transparent riff on the feminist patriarchal oppression myth, it is nonetheless an interesting development in terms of the violation of femininity inherent in being the chosen one.

 But we are not living in a world where feminist icons are so rare, or so typically well-developed, that critical artistic evaluation should be our first impulse.
 We are not even living in a world where critical artistic evaluation is within the capability of the average media-consumer.
 The cultural juices in which we are stewing are toxic to discernment or discriminating analysis.
 We are the frog in the pot, and we’ve pretty much started to bubble in an icky brew concocted from outsourcing our education to the Canaanites and our entertainment to the Romans.